Logo

 Malcolm runtime files extracted to /home/user/Malcolm

-Now that any necessary system configuration changes have been made, the local Malcolm instance will be configured:
+Now that any necessary system configuration changes have been made, the local Malcolm instance will be configured.
+For a more in-depth treatment of each of these configuration questions, see the Configuration section in End-to-end Malcolm and Hedgehog Linux ISO Installation.

 1: docker